Text-Anchored Score Composition: Tackling Condition Misalignment in Text-to-Image Diffusion Models: Introduction

-\item We propose a training-free ``Decompose and Realign'' approach and demonstrate its effectiveness with extensive experiments to efficiently compute and align both individual and unified score estimates, generating high-quality results that meet user expectations. \end{itemize}
+\item We propose a training-free approach and demonstrate its effectiveness with extensive experiments to efficiently compute and align both individual and unified score estimates, generating high-quality results that meet user expectations. \end{itemize}